hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/ios/loadingaconfiguration.md

 </plist>
 ```

 Next, add code to create an `IDXClient.Configuration` instance from the property list file.
-This example uses a decoder to read the values into an `OktaPlistContent` `struct`.
+This example uses a decoder to read the values into an `OktaPlistContent` structure.

 ```swift
 import OktaIdx